Apple Spice Cake with Caramel Glaze is full of fall flavor. With fresh apples, warm spices, and a gooey caramel glaze, this is one irresistible cake!

 For the caramel sauce:

-- Brown sugar: I like light brown sugar for this sauce, but feel free to use dark if you prefer.
+- Brown sugar: I like light brown sugar for this sauce, but feel free to use dark if you prefer its bolder molasses flavor.

-- Butter: I prefer unsalted butter in all of my baking, but a salted butter would be fine here if you omit the salt in the sauce recipe.
+- Butter: I prefer unsalted butter in just about all of my baking, but a salted butter would be fine here if you omit the salt in the sauce recipe.

 - Evaporated milk: Look for evaporated milk alongside the condensed milk.